colonyos/pycolonies/docs/channels.md

 3. **Message ordering**: Messages are stored in order by (sender_id, sequence).
 Use `inreplyto` to create explicit request-response correlations.

 4. **Channel cleanup**: Channels are automatically cleaned up when a process is closed (SUCCESS or FAILED state).
+Use the sync channel pattern above to ensure clients receive all messages before cleanup.

 5. **Authorization**: Only the process submitter and the assigned executor can read/write to a process's channels.